 The charger is a three-stage electronic device that operates automatically when properly installed.
 There are red and green LED lights on the charger face to provide evidence that charging is occurring.
-When the battery or batteries are fully charged, the unit will automatically shut OFF.
+When the battery or batteries are fully charged, the unit will automatically shut

-The charger plugs into a socket under the observer's seat.
+The charger can be plugged into an onboard socket.
 It can be left in place without boiling electrolytes in the battery, but Axis recommends disconnecting and storing it when not in use.
 If the charger ever appears to be malfunctioning, take the boat and charger to an authorized Axis dealer for troubleshooting.

 DO NOT USE AUTOMOTIVE JUMPER CABLES TO START THE ENGINE.
-Never jump-start the boat from a vehicle on-shore or another boat.
+Never jump-start the boat from a vehicle onshore or another boat.
 The presence of water and fumes create a situation in which sparks or backfire could result in serious injury or even death.